avicodster/skilllab_FPGA/README.md

 I would like to express my gratitude to:

 - **[Kunal Ghosh](https://www.linkedin.com/in/kunal-ghosh-vlsisystemdesign-com-28084836/)** for his valuable contributions to open-source VLSI education and FPGA learning resources.
-- **[K M Skanda](https://www.linkedin.com/in/k-m-skanda-541a02291/)** for helping me learn and execute the above projects and spreading information of using the VSDSquadron FPGA mini.
+- **[K M Skanda](https://www.linkedin.com/in/k-m-skanda-541a02291/)** for helping me learn and execute the above projects and providing the required source codes to implent in the VSDSquadron FPGA mini.

 ## Connect with me
 **LinkedIn:** [Aviral Jain](https://www.linkedin.com/in/aviral-jain-492399255/)